Sign in To Submit a Ticket, please Sign-in (or Sign-up)

 There are 2 basic types:

--- Undesirable (or Unplanned): In most years, in most schools, split-teaching is not desirable, as it is not helpful for good learning.
+-- Undesirable (or Unplanned or Unintended): In most years, in most schools, split-teaching is not desirable, as it is not helpful for good learning.
 It also requires extra liaison between teachers.

--- Desirable (or Planned): However it is desirable in some situations: for example, it is common for the older students in UK 'Sixth Forms', where it is (usually) intentional.
+-- Desirable (or Planned or Intended): However it is desirable in some situations: for example, it is common for the older students in UK 'Sixth Forms', where it is (usually) intentional.

 For more about how to enter desirable/deliberate/intended split-teaching, see the related article in this KnowledgeBase.